openedx/edx-documentation/en_us/olx/source/policies/course.rst

      * - ``end``
        - The end date for the course.
 For example: ``"2012-11-05T12:00"``.
      * - ``end_of_course_survey_url``
-       - The url for an end of course survey.
+       - The URL for an end of course survey.
 The link is shown after the course is over, next to certificate download links.
      * - ``tabs``
        - Custom pages, or tabs, in the courseware.
 See below for details.